Cardiotonics in Nutrition Prevents Heart Disease

 • Wine (red)

-Obs: Many of these were associated in literature to cardiovascular benefits in prevention when regularly taken in diet like garlic, pink grape, red wine and fish oil (1, 2, 3, 4, 5, 6, 7, 8).
+3) Some references from literature about the cardiovascular benefits in prevention of these foods when regularly taken in diet like garlic, pink grape, red wine and fish oil (1, 2, 3, 4, 5, 6, 7, 8).

 2) Nutriceutical agents with cardioprotective properties* (9).